Girls' Attitudes Survey

 What girls and young women have to say

-As the UK's leading charity for girls and young women, we work hard to understand, inspire and empower girls.
-We've been asking girls what they think every year since 2009 through the Girls' Attitudes Survey.
-The Survey collects the views of over 1,500 girls and young women aged 7 to 21 across the UK.
+As the UK's leading charity for girls and young women we've been asking girls what they think every year since 2009 through our Girls' Attitudes Survey.
+We collect the views of over 1,600 girls and young women aged 7 to 21 across the UK.